Quantum binary polyhedral groups and their actions on quantum planes: Introduction

 \section{Introduction}

 Let $k$ be an algebraically closed field of characteristic zero, unless stated otherwise.
-This work is part of a program that extends results in classical invariant theory, where a finite group $G$ acts linearly on a commutative polynomial ring, to a more general noncommutative setting.
-Here, an action by a finite group $G$ is generalized to an action by a finite dimensional Hopf algebra $H$, and, in addition, the polynomial ring is replaced by a (possibly noncommutative) Artin-Schelter regular algebra $R$ (a graded algebra possessing many of the homological properties of commutative polynomial rings).
-Previous work in this direction, which includes \cite{JorgensenZhang}, \cite{KKZ:Rigidity}, \cite{KKZ:Gorenstein}, \cite{KKZ:STC}, demonstrates that there is a rich invariant theory in this context.
+This work is part of a program which extends classical invariant theory to a noncommutative setting.
+We depart from the traditional situation of finite groups acting linearly on $k[u,v]$ by considering finite dimensional Hopf algebras acting on noncommutative analogues of $k[u,v]$.
+The latter algebras are called {\em{Artin-Schelter (AS)}} regular algebras of global dimension $2$.
+Previous work \cite{JorgensenZhang}, \cite{KKZ:Rigidity}, \cite{KKZ:Gorenstein}, \cite{KKZ:STC} demonstrates that there is a rich invariant theory in this context.

-The goal of this paper is to classify noncommutative analogues of linear actions of finite subgroups of $GL_2(k)$ on quantum polynomial rings in two variables, with the assumption that this action has {\it trivial homological determinant}, and to study their rings of invariants.
-It is known that the condition of trivial homological determinant is a noncommutative version of a finite group (that acts linearly on a commutative polynomial ring) having determinant 1 \cite{JingZhang} \cite{KKZ:Gorenstein}.
-So, in this paper we classify the actions of quantum finite subgroups of $SL_2(k)$ on quantum $k[u,v]$.
-The regularity and the Gorenstein properties of the rings of invariants arising from these noncommutative actions are studied, and, remarkably, the structures of the rings of invariants are akin to the analogous fixed subrings (Kleinian singularities) that arise in classical invariant theory.
-The finite subgroups of $SL_2(k)$, classified by Felix Klein, and their invariant subrings play an important role in classical invariant theory, representation theory, and algebraic geometry, and understanding their noncommutative analogues is an important contribution to noncommutative invariant theory.
+The goal of this paper is to classify noncommutative analogues of linear actions of finite subgroups of $SL_2(k)$ on AS regular algebras of global dimension $2$ and study the resulting rings of invariants.
+The {\em{homological determinant}} generalizes the determinant associated to a linear group action \cite{JingZhang} \cite{KKZ:Gorenstein}, and so we only consider actions with trivial homological determinant.
+With this assumption, the rings of invariants turn out to have good homological properties (AS Gorenstein).
+In fact, they are often isomorphic to the coordinate rings of Kleinian singularities.
+The finite subgroups of $SL_2(k)$ were classified by Felix Klein, and their invariant subrings play an important role in classical invariant theory, representation theory, and algebraic geometry.
+Understanding their noncommutative analogues is an important contribution to noncommutative invariant theory.